Building the Right Resume for Medical School

 However, to be considered a competitive applicant, you might want to look for hypothesis-based research conducted outside of the classroom, supervised by an individual with their own research credentials.
 Not only could you be participating in some high-powered investigations, but you might even end up garnering your own independent research as a result.

 A major dilemma that surrounds pre-meds is whether they can conduct research outside of a traditional laboratory or even outside of a scientific field considering they are pursuing a humanities degree.
 The answer is yes.
 Admissions officers are not looking for every applicant to be exactly the same.
 However, it is highly recommended by the top 40 medical schools to conduct research for at least a year in the same laboratory.

 When attending an undergraduate institution, there are a multitude of ways to get involved with research.
 The first step is to always identify what your interests are.
 Considering you are about to commit a lot of time and energy to it, it should be something you are passionate about.
 After all, we’ve all heard the saying “do something you love and you’ll never work a day in your life,” right?.

 The next step is to search for faculty members at your institution that are conducting the research you wish to participate in.
 From there, begin to contact multiple professors and determine whether or not it is a good fit for you and for them.
-Other methods of attaining research positions outside of university include working or volunteering for a researcher in a hospital, medical center, research institute, private institute, community-based organization, etc. Also, completing an honors thesis in a university program allows students to conduct their own research and even present it at academic conferences.
+Other methods of attaining research positions outside of university include working or volunteering for a researcher, hospital shadowing, medical center, research institute, private institute, community-based organization, etc. Also, completing an honors thesis in a university program allows students to conduct their own research and even present it at academic conferences.
 Be aware that some research opportunities are competitive and you will have to apply and potentially interview for them.